seb303/DnBrowse/README.md

 ## Features

+Shows a tree-view of Denizen data within a web-browser.

 ### Flags

 Currently supports: server flags, player flags, and item flags within noted inventories.
 Other flaggable objects may be added later.